Category: Business CentralRead time: 6 MinsPublished on: 14 Nov 2025

 A sample screenshot of Business Central application's menu bar showing multiple options for order production orders, and purchase orders.

-We designed a provision for the users to navigate to the related Purchase order / Planned productions orders.
-This is available in Planned Production Order & Released Production Order pages.
+Design a provision for the users to navigate to the related Purchase order / Planned productions orders.
+List it udner Planned Production Order & Released Production Order pages.

 There are cases that unlink the related orders.
 Any inbound orders that satisfy the inventory need and when the user try to refresh the work order.
-At this stage, the link between the orders (which we automatically created) and the current work order is removed.
+At this stage, the link between the orders (which you should create) and the current work order is removed.

 A sample screenshot of Business Central application displaying a Purchase Order form and a Page Inspection sidebar.